xiaoxiaoxh/reactive_diffusion_policy/README.md

       If GelSight Mini is used, a high-performance CPU (e.g., Core i9-13900K) is required to ensure 24 FPS tactile sensing.
 - 2 robot arms with (optional) joint torque sensors.
-    > We use [Flexiv Rizon 4](https://www.flexiv.com/products/rizon) with the [GRAV](https://www.flexiv.com/products/grav) gripper by default and will support single-arm robot and other robots soon.
+    > We use [Flexiv Rizon 4](https://www.flexiv.com/products/rizon) with the [GRAV](https://www.flexiv.com/products/grav) gripper by default.
+    > We also support [Franka Research 3](https://franka.de/franka-research-3) with [Frankahand](https://download.franka.de/documents/220010_Product%20Manual_Franka%20Hand_1.2_EN.pdf) for teleoperation and policy rollout.
+    > We now support single-arm robot.
 - 1-3 [RealSense](https://www.intelrealsense.com) cameras.
     > We use D435 for wrist camera and D415 for external cameras.
       Follow the [official document](https://dev.intelrealsense.com/docs/compiling-librealsense-for-linux-ubuntu-guide) to install librealsense2.